 In January 2018 we conducted one of the largest pieces of event planning research ever completed.
 With 2,400 contacts and over 1,000 respondents.

-We asked specific questions that pertain the event management software selection process.
-We are happy to release the results (if you want to obtain a copy of the research to publish on your site send an email to email@example.com).
+We asked specific questions that pertain to the event management software selection process.
+We are happy to release the results.
+You can access the research for publishing by applying here.

 53% of the event planners, marketing agencies, C-level suite and independent planners surveyed do not use any form of event management software.
 While this is a shocking statistic compared to other industries, it signals a problem with the complexity of some of the platforms out there.
 They constitute more of an issue than a solution.
 A spreadsheet will be the preferred solution in most instances, regardless of the complexity of the event.

 Event Technology Usage is On the Rise

 60% of event planners do expect their use of event technology to rise in 2018.39% expect it to stay the same and 1% expect it to decrease.